clj-holmes/clj-watson/README.md

 additional properties to apply to the DependencyCheck scan.

-If you provide `-d` (or `--dependency-check-properties`) then `clj-watson` will load that file instead of its own `dependency-check.properties` file so it needs to be a complete properties file, not just the properties you want to override.
+If you provide `-d` (or `--dependency-check-properties`) then `clj-watson` will load that file instead of its own `dependency-check.properties` file.

 If you provide `-w` (or `--clj-watson-properties`) then `clj-watson` will load that file and apply those properties to the dependency-check scan.
 This is